Innovation and collaborative, synchronized program management for new programs

 Each type of steering system, as well as its unique integration within a particular vehicle body model, poses a set of unique issues for the NVH engineering department at ZF TRW.
 For instance, when dealing with electrically assisted power steering systems (EPS/EPAS), resolving torque ripple is a key acceptance criterion for the OEM.
 In addition, the EPS motor, as well as connected mechanisms and controls, can produce a level of noise that is audible when serving a hybrid or fully electric car in electric-only mode.
 Gear rattle remains a challenge for column-mounted and rack-drive steering systems to consider.
 While the solutions have all but standardized, each different combination of a car and steering system presents its own particular set of integration challenges.

-For ZF TRW, the choice for LMS Engineering services was a logical one.
-“LMS Engineering is an established player in the world of NVH,” explains Christian Landsberg, global chief engineer NVH at ZF TRW.
+For ZF TRW, the choice for Simcenter Engineering services was a logical one.
+“Simcenter Engineering is an established player in the world of NVH,” explains Christian Landsberg, global chief engineer NVH at ZF TRW.
 “We’ve worked with them previously and the majority of our NVH equipment comes from them.
-LMS engineers are always open-minded.
+Simcenter engineers are always open-minded.
 If you are really interested to know how or why things are working the way they are, they will always be able to tell you.”

 The NVH experts at ZF TRW realize that they fit within a bigger development and manufacturing cycle.
 Indeed, steering NVH has to be balanced with conflicting performance parameters, such as handling, performance, energy requirements, safety and other NVH considerations.
 Landsberg testifies to the difficulty of this task: “We could always design a heavy product that is quiet, but we realized that we are not the only ones on the planet.
 Other targets from other departments matter as well.
 For many people noise is subjective anyway.”